erincatto/box2c/README.md

 ![Box2D Logo](https://box2d.org/images/logo.svg)

-# Build Status
+# Status
 [![Build Status](https://github.com/erincatto/box2c/actions/workflows/build.yml/badge.svg)](https://github.com/erincatto/box2c/actions)

 # Box2D v3.0 Notes
-This repository is pre-alpha.
-Everything is a work in progress.

-# Giving Feedback
-Please visit the discussions tab or start a chat on discord.
+This repository is alpha and ready for testing.
+It should build on recent versions of clang and gcc.
+However, you will need the latest Visual Studio version for C11 atomics to compile (17.8.3+).
+TODO: mingw

 # Box2D
 Box2D is a 2D physics engine for games.